oslabs-beta/DEVisible/README.md

 ## Description

 DEVisible is a tool for monitoring metadata related to your Github repositories.
 DEVisible was designed with engineering managers and DevOps teams in mind with the goal of improving efficiency by aggregating and visualizing relevant repository information.
-DEVisible was designed to be used in tandem with the [public DEVisible Website](https://devisible.app), but as an Open Source project, you can also run a self-hosted web app.
+DEVisible was designed to be used in tandem with the public [DEVisible Website](https://devisible.app), but as an Open Source project, you can also run a self-hosted web app.
+Simply clone this repository and modify the code as you see fit.

 ## Web Component

 #### To begin using DEVisible, you will need an API key.
 The following steps detail the registration process:

-1. Navigate to [devisible.app](https://devisible.app) using your device/browser of choice
+1. Navigate to [www.devisible.app/signup](https://devisible.app/signup) using your device/browser of choice
-2. Click on the register link that appears on the home page
-3. Enter the required information and click register
+2. Enter the required information and click register
-4. You will be automatically be logged in and redirected to the dashboard -- click on the hamburger icon in the top right corner of your screen
+3. You will be automatically be logged in and redirected to the dashboard -- click on the hamburger icon in the top right corner of your screen
-5. Click 'Account' on the drop-down menu that appears
+4. Click 'Account' on the drop-down menu that appears
-6. Click 'View API Key'
+5. Click 'View API Key'
-7. This API key will be used in conjunction with the NPM package (next section)
+6. This API key will be used in conjunction with the NPM package (next section)

 #### Dashboard will be dynamically updated as new repos and builds are added using the NPM package